genexuslabs/web-controls-library/src/components/switch/readme.md

 string

-Attribute that provides the caption to the <label> tag.
+Attribute that provides the caption to the control.

 #### checked

 boolean

-Indicates that the checked is selected by default.
+Indicates if switch control is checked by default.

 #### disabled

 boolean

-This attribute lets specify if the element is disabled.
+This attribute allows you specify if the element is disabled.
+If disabled, it will not trigger any user interaction related event (for example, click event).

 #### id